MaltegoTech/maltego-trx/README.md

 ## Run a Docker Transform server

 The `demo` folder provides an example project.
-The Docker files given can be used to setup and run your project in Docker.
+The Docker files given can be used to set up and run your project in Docker.

 The Dockerfile and docker-compose file can be used to easily setup and run a development transform server.

 If you have copied the `docker-compose.yml`, `Dockerfile` and `prod.yml` files into your project, then you can use the following commands to run the server in Docker.

 Run the following to start the development server: